MicrosoftDocs/architecture-center/docs/guide/responsible-innovation/community-jury/index.md

 ## Session structure

 Sessions typically last 2-3 hours.
-Add more or longer deep dive sessions, as needed, if aspects of the project require more learning, deliberation, and co-creation.
+Add more or longer deep dive sessions, as needed, if aspects of the project require more learning, deliberation, and cocreation.

 1. **Overview, introduction, and Q&A** - The moderator provides a session overview, then introduces the project team and explains the product's purpose, along with potential use cases, benefits, and harms.
 Questions are then accepted from community members.
 This session should be between 30 to 60 minutes long.